Upcoming Professional Development

 Mary Perrelli, Buffalo State Geosciences Dept.

-Spatial thinking, facilitated by Geographic Information Systems (GIS), is an essential skill for STEM education.
 This workshop introduces educators to the ESRI Education Bundle, a powerful resource available to K-12 schools.
 Participants will explore GeoInquiries™—brief, standards-based inquiry activities designed to teach map-based content aligned with commonly used textbooks.
 These activities are accessible even without the ESRI Education Bundle.
 The workshop will also provide hands-on training in using ArcGIS Online applications such as Survey123 and Story Maps, enabling educators to create engaging, interactive content for their classrooms.
 Educators are encouraged to access and join their school’s ArcGIS Online site, a topic that will be covered in the first session.

 A highlight of the workshop will be a guest session with Joseph Kerski, Education Manager at ESRI.
 On the final day, he will share insights into teaching spatial thinking across various disciplines, including geography, environmental science, sociology, business, mathematics, and language arts.
 Joseph Kerski is a renowned geographer with a passion for integrating GIS in education.
 With experience visiting over 350 schools and 400 universities worldwide, he has conducted countless professional development sessions for educators.
 An active content creator, Joseph has produced over 6,200 videos, 1,000 lessons, and 1,000 blog essays, and authored 12 books.
 Learn more about his work here